gandlaarunDev/Doc-App/README.md

 ## Branching Strategy

-- **Development Branch:**
+- **Main Branch:**
-  - All code changes should be pushed to the `development` branch.
+  - All code changes should be pushed to the `main` branch.
-  - Create feature branches based on `development` for new features or bug fixes.
+  - Create feature branches based on `main` for new features or bug fixes.

 ## Pull Requests